 How do you learn photography?
 How to improve your skills?
 How to create photographs that have an impact and the potential to get featured on other websites or magazines?

 I’m going to be honest with you:

 Photography is such a broad topic.
 You may have difficulty finding a photography 101 post that has everything you need to know.
-So, instead of writing a book in a single post trying to cover everything under the sky, I wrote this as an essential guide to point you to the right direction 🙂
+So, instead of writing a book in a single post trying to cover everything under the sky, I wrote this as an essential guide to point you in the right direction 🙂

 Before we start, let check out the 9 qualities you should develop to become a good photographer.

 How to become a photographer?
 Do you have these qualities?